Isomäki Ice Hall: Renovations

-After the 2014-16 renovations
+2016 renovations and modern day

 The most recent major renovation took place in 2014–2016, when the locker room facilities in the arena were upgraded and a new three-storey extension was built at the end of the arena.
 Restaurant facilities were also improved and expanded.
 In connection with the renovation, the technologies of the entire arena were also renewed.
 At the same time, the capacity of the standing auditorium was reduced to about 2,200 spectators.
 In connection with the reform, Länsi-Suomen Osuuspankki became the main partner of Ässät.
 It renamed the Porin jäähalli "Isomäki Areena".
 The arena can accommodate 6,350 people after the latest renovation.

-Renaming of the arena (2022)

 In 2022, when the club ran into financial difficulties, the City of Pori bought the shares of Kiinteistö Oy Porin Jäähalli owned by HC Ässät Pori Oy, after which the city owns the arena alone.
 The name sponsor of the arena expired in 2022 and the naming rights were given to the advertising agency West Creative Oy.
 The arena will be known as "West Areena" during the 2022-23 season.